sempare/sempare-delphi-streams/README.md

 # Description

 The objective is to provide a Java streams / Linq like interface for Delphi leveraging record operators so that query expressions can look quite natural and be more functional with less side effects.

 The current implementation is incremental in supporting features and is not focused on performance/optimisation yet.

 Features include:
+- enumerating IEnumerable, TEnumerable, lists, dynamic arrays, TDataSet descendents
+- enumerating int and floating ranges, strings and bytes
 - counting elements
 - grouping
 - mapping one type to another type